julmo611/Sprint-Challenge-Authentication/README.md

 each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. What is the purpose of using _sessions_? \*\*\* Son una forma sencilla de almacenar datos para usuarios con único ID de sesión.
-Esto se puede utilizar para mantener la información de autenticación entre página.
+1. What is the purpose of using _sessions_? \*\*\* They are a simple way to store data for users with unique session IDs.
+This can be used to keep the authentication information between pages.

 2. What does bcrypt do to help us store passwords in a secure manner. \*\*\* Bcrypt is a hashing system, it's claimed advantage being you can store the